fallen-icarus/cardano-swaps/README.md

 ---
 ## Frontend Agnostic
-By using the beacon tokens, it is trivial for any wallet to integrate with Cardano-Swaps.
+By using the beacon tokens, it is trivial for any frontend to integrate with Cardano-Swaps.
 For example, the new Lace wallet by IOHK can integrate the DEX by simply adding support for querying the beacon tokens.
 They can also add their own user friendly way to create and use swaps.
 The only requirement is that all frontends agree to use the same beacon token standard.
 There is no need for risky extensions or dedicated frontends in order to use this DEX.

 ---
 ## Conclusion